-If your dog is already symptomatic, more aggressive measures are necessary to save his life.
-At that point, giving him an emetic isn't necessarily going to work, but the emergency vet will likely perform a gastric lavage and give your dog IV fluids.
-She'll also administer medications to control blood pressure, heart rate, tremors and hypothermia or low body temperature.
+If your dog ate Adderall and is already symptomatic, more aggressive measures are necessary to save their life.
+At that point, giving them an emetic may be dangerous, especially if they are having tremors or seizures, but the emergency veterinarian will likely perform a gastric lavage and give your dog IV fluids.
+They'll also administer medications to control blood pressure, heart rate, tremors and hypothermia or low body temperature.